 Positive Plus and Positive Impact aim to reduce the burden of chronic disease on the Australian health system by reducing risk factors in the primary care sector and preventing or delaying the onset of chronic conditions.

-Episode 01- MKSY Hollow Wooden Surfboards.
-The first in a series celebrating the people and passions behind the maker culture.
-Surfer, shaper and maker, Michael Powell is pushing the boundaries to create modern wooden boards for fellow-surfers.
-His mission is to continue to surf on pristine waves by making sustainable boards for us and like-minded surfers to last for generations to come.
-Unlike current foam boards, MKSY hollow wood surfboards have very minimal impact on the environment and use sustainable, local Australian timbers.
+Surfer, shaper, and maker, Michael Powell is pushing the boundaries to create modern wooden boards for fellow-surfers.
+His mission is to continue to surf on pristine waves by making sustainable boards for himself and like-minded surfers of generations to come.

 For Angelo's Pasta, business thrives on the family traditions handed down throughout the generations.
 Their passion comes from a love of food, and from knowing that despite the responsibilities and pressures of operating a small business, there are organisations, such as CCIQ, who offer them support.